 About the Centre for Digital Agriculture

-The Centre for Digital Agriculture (CDA) will bring together research and industry specialists within Western Australia and beyond to clarify what new technologies offer agriculture in the short, medium and long term.
+The Centre for Digital Agriculture (CDA) will bring together researchers and industry specialists within Western Australia and beyond to clarify what new technologies offer agriculture in the short, medium and long term.

 Through a series of focused workshops, collaborators will identify specific project opportunities.